bitvijays/bitvijays.github.io/_sources/LFC-Forensics.rst.txt

 Esoteric Languages
 ==================

+This would be the best page to refer `Esoteric programming language <https://en.wikipedia.org/wiki/Esoteric_programming_language>`_

+* Piet : Piet is a language designed by David Morgan-Mar, whose programs are bitmaps that look like abstract art.
+(Steganography - Challenges)

 * `Malbolge <https://en.wikipedia.org/wiki/Malbolge>`_ : Malbolge is a public domain esoteric programming language invented by Ben Olmstead in 1998, named after the eighth circle of hell in Dante's Inferno, the Malebolge.

 Volatility